-Each dot in the chart below was a member of the Senate in 2006.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Jeffords is shown as a purple triangle. (analysis methodology)
+Jeffords is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 2006 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 - S. 544 (109th): Patient Safety and Quality Improvement Act of 2005

 - S. 269 (108th): Captive Wildlife Safety Act

 - S. 1 (107th): Better Education for Students and Teachers Act

 - S. 1809 (106th): Developmental Disabilities Assistance and Bill of Rights Act of 2000

 - S. 2311 (106th): Ryan White CARE Act Amendments of 2000